CAD: Computer-Aided Detection

 The challenge

+Breast cancer remains a leading cause of tumor deaths among women in many parts of the world.
 Today, thanks to periodic screenings, the early detection of breast cancer has noticeably improved the outcome of the disease.
 Part of that success is owed by the gold standard breast imaging technology: plate X-ray mammography.
 X-ray mammography is indeed considered yet the most reliable method for early detection of breast cancer, but we wanted to increase precision of this system.

 The solution

 We created back in 2001 a Computer-Aided Detection (CAD) system, marketed as Galileo application, to improve the diagnostic accuracy as well as the consistency of radiologists’ image interpretation.
 In particular, the aim of mammographic CAD is to increase the efficiency and effectiveness of diagnostic procedures by using a computer system as a second reader for AI assistance .
 The CAD indicates locations of suspicious abnormalities in mammograms as an aid to the radiologist to whom it leaves the final decision regarding the likelihood of the presence of a cancer.
+CAD are currently used only as a diagnostic help since in the case of doubt further investigations are performed to increase the accuracy of the diagnosis.
+As of November 2022, Galileo has over 180 installations around the world.

 Why it matters